Staff and Affiliates

 As the Associate Director of the Maya Angelou Center for Health Equity, I want to foster positive connections between Atrium Health Wake Forest Baptist and the Winston-Salem community.
 Programs I will lead have at their core the primary goal of creating networks whereby reciprocal communication can occur between the community and Wake Forest Baptist.
 Together, we will address health equity deficits by improving access to health education, resources and disease prevention measures.
 I desire to promote the overall well-being of our community who are medically underserved.
 My areas of research interest include cognition, Alzheimer’s disease, caregiving, stress measurement, Down syndrome, and aging.

-Highlighted Projects: Caregiver’s College, Triad Pastoral Network and Congregational Health Ambassadors, NC Brain Health Registry
+Highlighted Projects: Caregiver’s College, Triad Pastoral Network and Congregational Health Ambassadors, NC Brain Health Registry.

-apri Gabrielle Foy, PhDCapri Foy, PhD
+Capri Gabrielle Foy, PhD

 I am an Assistant Professor in the Department of Social Sciences and Health Policy, and a member of MACHE.
 My research includes the effect of physical activity upon health-related quality of life and physical function; designing and examining the effect of theory-based, translatable cognitive-behavioral interventions upon long-term adherence to health-promoting behaviors in older adults; and emerging research on the role of behavioral risk factors upon chronic disease outcomes in older adults using an epidemiological perspective.
-I am interested in developing health promotion partnerships with community-based organizations and enjoy being Co-Director of the Translational and Health System Science Master’s Degree Program
+I am interested in developing health promotion partnerships with community-based organizations and enjoy being Co-Director of the Translational and Health System Science Master’s Degree Program.

-Shawnta Lloyd - MACHE
+Shawnta Lloyd 392x510

 Shawnta Lloyd, PhD, MPH